An Extreme Amplitude, Massive Heartbeat System in the LMC Characterized Using ASAS-SN and TESS: Archival, ASAS-SN and TESS data for MACHO 80.7443.1718

 \section{Archival, ASAS-SN and TESS data for MACHO 80.7443.1718}

-The source MACHO 80.7443.1718 was first discovered by the MACHO survey \citep{1997ApJ...486..697A}, who classified it as a generic eclipsing binary.
-Two values for the orbital period, corresponding to the ``red'' and ``blue'' bandpasses were derived using their data: $P_{\rm red}=32.83108\;$d, $P_{\rm blue}=32.83397\;$d.
+The source MACHO 80.7443.1718 was identified as a variable by the MACHO survey \citep{1997ApJ...486..697A}, who classified it as a generic eclipsing binary.
+Two values for the orbital period, corresponding to the ``red'' and ``blue'' bandpasses, were derived using their data: $P_{\rm red}=32.83108\;$d, $P_{\rm blue}=32.83397\;$d.